Angkor Wat-the Main Monument of Angkor Area

 Occasional and Annual Events at Angkor Wat

-Several events have been taking place inside the ruins of the Angkor Wat area ranging from sports to MICE events, both national and international events.
+Several events have been annually taking place and happening over the ruins of the Angkor area ranging from natural to man-made events in terms of sports and MICE events, both national and international events.
 One of those, the Angkor Wat International Half Marathon has been held annually and 2022, December 04 marked the 27th year of the event its presence since 1996.

 Current Situation of Angkor Wat

 The site has become a major tourist destination since the 1990s.
 There were only 7,650 and 25,294 in 1993 and 1994, respectively.
-The figure for international tourists visiting Angkor Wat hit one million and two million in 2007 and 2012, respectively.
+International tourists visiting Angkor Wat hit one million and two million in 2007 and 2012, respectively.
 As of 2019, the total accumulated of international tourists who visited Angkor Wat temple is approximately 28 million.